iadvize/documentation/Documentation.md

 There are 3 Conversation flow endpoints :

 * Each time a conversation is created, we call the _conversation initialisation endpoint_.
 In the current setup, the visitor is always the first to talk, so you should response with an empty array of replies.
-* This initialisation call will be immediatly followed by a call to the _new message & reply reception endpoint_, this second call will contain the first message of the visitor.
+* This initialisation call will be immediately followed by a call to the _new message & reply reception endpoint_, this second call will contain the first message of the visitor.
 You should response to this call with some reply (usually a welcoming message reply).
 * **Be careful**, from this point the calls to _new message & reply reception endpoint_ can contains the visitor's messages or **your own replies**.
 See the example below.

 ![Bot plugin](./assets/images/plugins/bot-scenarios-conversation-flow.jpg)